ryangreenlightcodingdev/onVariantSelectChange-method-for-shopify-theme/README.md

-This is a shopify metafields onVariantSelectChange method I wrote for a client's store.
-Feel free to incorporate this code into your own project
+This is a method for onVariantSelectChange in Shopify metafields that I developed for a client's store.
+This particular theme's main javascript file lacked this method.